Introductory Employment Period

 Managers should discuss performance expectations and responsibilities with the employee and have them create IEP goals (that can be changed or expanded upon after successful completion of the IEP).
 Managers may use the Clarifying Expectations Tool (PDF) to facilitate this process.
 The IEP offers an opportunity for the manager to assess the employee's suitability for the position and whether the employee can successfully apply his or her skills and expertise to the new role or work environment.
 GW performance factors and other expectations for the position should be evaluated; managers may refer to online resources available in the Professional Growth section of the HR website.

-- The employee and manager should meet for an informal discussion around day 90 (halfway through the IEP) to discuss the employee's progress toward meeting performance expectations.
+• Schedule an informal discussion with your manager around day 45 (halfway through the Introductory Employment Period) to discuss your progress toward meeting performance expectations.

 The IEP is intended to assess the employee's suitability for the position and current and future success in the role.
 At any point during the IEP, managers or employees may engage with their HR Business Partners to discuss the IEP process as well as any questions or concerns.
 The university also offers a number of online training resources for managers and employees to assist with learning new skills or refreshing existing skills.